Dental Care For ICU Patients Lowers Infection Risk

 “Bacteria causing healthcare-associated infections often start in the oral cavity,” said Fernando Bellissimo-Rodrigues, MD, lead author of the study.
 “This study suggests that having a dentist provide weekly care as part the ICU team may improve outcomes for vulnerable patients in this setting.”1

-If a member of your family has serious health concerns, you may want to talk to their doctor about the oral health implications of their condition.
-In unfortunate cases where one of our patients experiences severe health issues, we are happy to work with their medical team to ensure that their dental health is not compromised.
-Even some manageable chronic conditions can require more frequent exams and cleanings.
+If a member of your family has serious health matters, you may want to talk to their doctor about the oral health implications of their condition.
+In unfortunate cases where one of my patients experiences severe health issues, I am happy to work with their medical team to ensure that their dental health is not compromised.
+Even some managable chronic conditions can require more frequent exams and cleanings.

 1Wanessa T. Bellissimo-Rodrigues, Mayra G. Menegueti, Gilberto G. Gaspar, Edson A. Nicolini, Maria Auxiliadora-Martins, Anibal Basile-Filho, Roberto Martinez, Fernando Bellissimo-Rodrigues.
 Effectiveness of a Dental Care Intervention in the Prevention of Lower Respiratory Tract Nosocomial Infections among Intensive Care Patients: A Randomized Clinical Trial.
 Infection Control and Hospital Epidemiology, 2014; 35 (11): 1342 DOI: 10.1086/678427